o0101/Blogfolio/README.md

 In software I've made works in 4 main areas: [cryptography](#cryptography), [web development](#web-development), [browsing technology](#browsing-technology) and [utilities](#utilities).

-**Stats**

-In total my projects have been used by thousands of people, garnered more than 1,750 stars on GitHub, and been downloaded more than 8,000 times from DockerHub, NPM and GitHub releases.

 ## [Browsing Technology](https://github.com/crislin2046/portfolio/blob/master/README.md#browsing-technology)

 My browsing technology works (also known as browser controllers) center around enhancements to the way you normally might browse.